KaiBot3000/jasmine-testing/README.md

 ### The Files

 * [play.js] Contains a few JavaScript functions to test
-* [spec.js] Contains the tests write for play.js
+* [spec.js] Contains the tests written for play.js
-* [SpecRunner.html] This file connects the pieces and displays a report
+* [SpecRunner.html] This file connects the pieces and displays a spiffy report